 If anyone has the resources to get copies of documents pertaining to Hillyard's criminal record in Florida (those legally available to the public, of course!) or elsewhere, I'd very much appreciate them.
 While the Gwinnett and Dekalb county records are easily accessible to me, records in another state are more difficult.
 He has repeatedly denied being convicted for his various crimes, and having the actual records gives my claims to the contrary much more impact.

 I urge everyone who uses the Internet to lobby to see that crimes committed on the net are treated with the same seriousness as crimes committed in any other forum where people interact.
 I'm not advocating censorship—in fact, I am absolutely opposed to it.
-Katie and I are members of Families Against Internet Censorship, and I participated in the fight against the Communications Decency Act, as there is no need for that kind of poorly written legislation.
-What we do need are precedents that treat threats made in email like threats made via snail mail.
-We need our law enforcement and judicial officials to be educated about the internet—many of them do not even have access to it right now unless they have private accounts.
+I was a member of Families Against Internet Censorship, and I participated in the fight against the Communications Decency Act, as there was no need for that poorly written legislation.
+What we do need are precedents that treat threats made in email the same as threats made via snail mail.
+We need our law enforcement and judicial officials to be educated about the internet—too few of them have the least understanding of how it works.
 If you wish to see the Internet continue to grow as a marvelous tool for communication and collaboration, you have a personal interest in seeing criminals like Richard Hillyard punished as they deserve.